Jahia/open-source/README.md

 In the future, our license of choice for our Open-Source codebase will be [Apache version 2.0](https://www.apache.org/licenses/LICENSE-2.0), with some of our front-end oriented components distributed under [MIT](https://opensource.org/licenses/MIT).

-Watch for the license file in each of our repository to better understand which license currently applies to the codebase.
+Watch for the `LICENSE` file in each of our repository to better understand which license currently applies to the codebase.

 ## Contribute